romkatv/powerlevel10k/README.md

 all configuration options used by Powerlevel9k.
 See Powerlevel9k [configuration guide](https://github.com/bhilburn/powerlevel9k#prompt-customization).

-To go beyond the functionality of Powerlevel9k, type `p9k_configure` and explore the unique styles and features Powerlevel10k has to offer.
+To go beyond the functionality of Powerlevel9k, type `p10k configure` and explore the unique styles and features Powerlevel10k has to offer.

 ## Fonts